Last Updated on November 29, 2022

-Last year I used Skyscanner’s regional search function to find a cheap flight to the U.S. You simply type in the region that you want to fly out of (or into) and hit the search button, and it shows you the cheapest options.
-In my case, that was ‘Europe’.
-And there it was, a flight from Copenhagen to L.A. for $249.
-Perfect!
-Not only did I score a fantastic flight deal, but I was also excited that I’d be able to check out a country I’d been wanting to visit for a while – ever since I’d learned some fun facts about Copenhagen and Denmark that I thought were awesome.
-For example that Danes were rated the happiest people on the planet (two years in a row, by the way!), and since I’d learned about ‘hygge’, which I think is pretty similar to the German word ‘Gemuetlichkeit’, coziness, but a little bit better.
+On my quick trip to Denmark I learned some fun facts about Copenhagen and Denmark that I thought were worth sharing For example that Danes were rated the happiest people on the planet (two years in a row, by the way!).
+I also learned about ‘hygge’, which I think is pretty similar to the German word ‘Gemuetlichkeit’, coziness, but a little bit better.
 It translates to ‘cozy feeling of togetherness’.
 No wonder that Danes are the happiest people on earth, when they have this cozy feeling of togetherness all the time.
-I wanted to experience it for myself, and I was happy that I had an excuse to finally visit Copenhagen.

-And because I think Copenhagen makes for a perfect city break, I want to share seven fun facts about Copenhagen with you that I hope will intrigue you to visit Denmark’s capital:
+I think Copenhagen makes for a perfect city break – a weekend is a good amount of time to see a lot of this relatively small capital city – and I want to share seven fun facts about Copenhagen with you that I hope will intrigue you to visit Denmark’s capital:

 1 Cycling is huge in Copenhagen